Jiayu1107/IDEAS/README.md

 # Inductive-Deductive Strategy Reuse for Multi-Turn Instructional Dialogues

-This project includes the data, model and code for paper[📄Inductive-Deductive Strategy Reuse for Multi-Turn Instructional Dialogues](https://arxiv.org/pdf/2404.11095.pdf)
+This project includes the data and code for paper[📄Inductive-Deductive Strategy Reuse for Multi-Turn Instructional Dialogues](https://arxiv.org/pdf/2404.11095.pdf)

 ----------